BFI-MFM/mfm-dev/README.md

 # MFM Model Repository

-The MFM Model Repository is an ongoing project that aims to assess and include models and framework in the macro-financial literature.
+The MFM Model Repository is an ongoing project that aims to assess and include models and frameworks in the macro-financial literature.
 It also evaluates numerical and computational methods that are essential in solving models.

 To download and install the latest version, use the follow command line: